NodeBB/docs/src/docs/configuring/running.md

 $ systemctl enable mongod
 $ systemctl enable nodebb
 ```

+If you do not wish to use `journalctl` to view the NodeBB logs, you can switch back to having logs appended to `logs/output.log` by removing `--no-silent` from the `ExecStart` directive.

 For more information on configuring systemd, please consult [the manpage for the systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html).